-Drug Free Workplace Training
+Drug Free Workplace Training:

 A key component to a successful drug-free workplace program is the training and education of supervisors and employees.
 The National Drug-Free Workplace Alliance provides online, web-based U.S. Department of Transportation (DOT) and non-DOT supervisor, employee, and parent education training courses.
 Access to our training courses is available through National Drug-Free Workplace Alliance membership or by purchasing a training pass.
+For more extensive information (including information on bulk purchases, please click here.

 Supervisor training helps those in charge know in advance what to do when adverse situations arise that may have involved drugs or alcohol.
 These frontline leaders are trained in how to recognize symptoms of drug and alcohol abuse, how to document those symptoms and other related performance issues, and how to intervene when necessary.
 With the supervisor's support and understanding of the program, the employer will benefit more fully from the drug-free workplace program.